-Cut them open and get the seeds out, and you’re already halfway there!
+Cut them open, get the seeds out, and you’re already halfway there!

 Remember, these have to be cooked first.

 Tip: Eating too many of these seeds will make you use the bathroom.
-Stick to one or two a day if you do want to eat the seeds!
+Stick to one or two a day to eat the seeds!

 The seeds are loaded with many great vitamins, and once dried and peeled can be ground to create some awesome powders.